With much talk about knowing the length of a catch, we decided to put an end to the question of how long is a trout?

 Measure the fish around the widest point, marking where the ruler overlaps (like measuring your waist).
 The measurement should be taken perpendicular to the length of the fish.

-The girth measurement is important to certify a fish for a record and provides useful information to biologists about the condition of a fish.
+The girth measurement is important to certify a fish for a record and provides useful information about the condition of a fish.

 You can pick up a small, inexpensive, and accurate hook scale online or at your favorite outdoor shop.